Subsecretaria de Redes Asistenciales, Ministerio de Salud

 Director, Center for Mathematical Modeling, Universidad de Chile

 Prof. Alejandro Jofré is director of the Center for Mathematical Modeling at Universidad de Chile.
-He obtained the degree of Doctor and Habilitation in applied mathematics in France, and later postdoc at University of California.
-He held appointments as professor at the University of Paris 1-Sorbonne and University of California-Davis, and as visiting professor at several universities and centers, including Ecole Polytechnique, Princeton U., U. Washington-Seattle, UC Davis, UBC-Vancouver, Johns Hopkins U., HP Palo Alto, Bonn, and NUS-Singapore.
+He obtained the degree of doctor and habilitation in applied mathematics in France, and later postdoc at University of California.
+He held appointments as professor at the University of Paris 1-Sorbonne and University of California-Davis, and as visiting professor at several universities and centers, including Ecole Polytechnique, Princeton, University of Washington-Seattle, UC Davis, UBC-Vancouver, Johns Hopkins, HP-Palo Alto, Bonn, and NUS-Singapore.

 Founder and Partner, Virtus Partners

 Advisory Council Member, MIT Sloan Latin America Office